WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Nginx/README.md

 # Nginx

-A Simple Webserver With Php Support.
-The Config Files Reside In /config For Easy User Customization.
+A simple webserver with php support.
+The config files reside in /config for easy user customization.

 ---